ChatrikMangat/progenlmxb/README.md

 **MESA_lmxb_src**: Contains the extras files required to compile a binary executable in MESA (v15140) which has access to Convection And Rotation Boosted (CARB) Magnetic Braking.

 **load_pickle.py**: This script is an example which navigates serially through one set of simulations in the database.
 Any changes required in the data files can be made using this template.
-After making changes to internal path variables for the database, the script can be run using:
+After making changes to internal path variables for the database (line 24), the script can be run using:
 ```
 python3 load_pickle.py
 ```

 **PEAS_tool**: Contains the python script and sample inputs for the Progenitor Extractor for Accreting Systems (PEAS) tool.
-After making changes to internal path variables for the database, the script can be run using:
+After making changes to internal path variables for the database (lines 163 and 170 in query.py), the tool can be run using:
 ```
 python3 query.py sample_query.txt
 ```